jiten04/Bounty-Dev-Setup/README.md

 Bonus, here are some services that we think are interesting, is there a good place to fit them in?
 Consul (https://www.consul.io/), Vault (https://www.vaultproject.io/)

+You can use the 3 NodeJS projects included in this project.